iurnah/ruihan.org/docs/leetcode/array/notes.md

 * This is a greedy search solution that use binary search to accelerate the search speed
+* The goal is to "minimize the largest sub-array sum".
+It is different from [Divide Chocolate](./#divide-chocolate), which is maximize the smallest sum.
 * The bisection condition is not `A[m] < target` any more.
-It is a function to check whether the constains can meet for th value `mid`.
+It is a function to check whether the constrain can meet given a guesss value `mid`.

 ```C++ tab="C++ DP"
 /**